shuzhao-li-lab/khipu/README.md

 4. This library supports tree and grid visualization in plain text.
 Once imported to a Jupyter Notebook, one can use enhanced visualization schemes.

 5. The library can also be used by others for extended tools.
-Our data processign tool, asari, uses khipu for preannotation.
-Additional documentation, more fore developers, is provided under `doc/`.
+Our data processing tool, asari, uses khipu for preannotation.
+Additional documentation, more for developers, is provided under `doc/`.

 ## Assignment of ion species in a khipu to grid
 1. Separate isotope edges and adduct edges.
 2. The isotope edges form their own groups by shared nodes, each group belong to one adduct type.
 Each group of connected isotope edges is treated as one "branch".
 3. Establish a "trunk" of adducts with a root and a path for adducts, by optimizing the number of nodes explained.
-4. Asssign each isotopic branch to the adduct trunk.
+4. Assign each isotopic branch to the adduct trunk.
 5. Re-align isotopes in all branches to establish optimal match to the khipu grid.
+6. Based on available ions and the theoretical "khipu grid", the neutral mass can be obtained via linear regression.

 Some ions may come into the initial network by mistakes or unresolved signals.
 The are removed from the established khipu, and sent off to form a new khipu.